taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Maraba: **"But if Asoka's story is true, and the Peacekeepers intend to once again exploit the forest for its resources, then we should fight to defend what we've worked so hard to regain!!"**

-We see other Elders nodding, or looking contemplative, or arguing in small clumps, or looking skeptical, including Osiel.
+We see other Elders nodding, or looking contemplative, including Osiel.

 Osiel: **"So you admit that the validity of this story cannot be assumed!"**

 Maraba: **"The validity of the stranger's story cannot be assumed, but Min also saw the soldiers and their tanks, *with her own eyes*.
 She may not yet be an Elder, but she has already been inked as an Expert Crafter.
 Will you not trust the word of your own clanmate?"**

-Osiel: **"Clanmate?
+Osiel: **"'Trust'?
 Ha!
-Don't pretend like Min isn't your best friend!"**

-Maraba and Osiel glare at each other.
-More murmurs from the gathered Elders.
-Some look disapprovingly at Osiel, others look fearfully at Maraba, still others have inscrutable facial expressions.
+I've never met a better storyteller than Min -- she could convince a fish that it was a bird in the sky!"**

+Maraba glares at Osiel over spoonful of pirarucu and rice, as nearby Elders at the table chuckle.

+Maraba: **"You know that's not what I mean!"**

 ### Page 4

-A clump of Elders are debating hotly in whispers.
-One of them, another female Elder named Terena, looks up at Maraba.
+A clump of Elders are debating hotly in another corner of Asoka's table.
+One of them, a middle-aged female Elder named Terena, looks up at Maraba.

 Terena: **"You forgot a third option -- approach the Peacekeepers diplomatically, hear their intentions from *their* mouths to *our* ears, and see if we can come to some mutually beneficial agreement."**

+Panaro, a younger male Elder who was also in the smaller clump of debating Elders, the entire curve of his left ear pierces in many fine hoops of eSyrup metal, delicately picks out the eyeball of the whole grilled tambaqui in front of him.

-Panaro, a younger male Elder, with piercings all along their left ear: **"Terena, history shows the success rate of your third option, and it's depressingly low.
+Panaro: **"Terena, history shows the success rate of your third option, and it's depressingly low.
 I'd rather just hide deeper in the forest."**

-Terena: **"History also shows that refusing to have any contact with the outside world can destroy a society as well."**

-Nicola: **"But because they are based in orbit, Maraba's second option is also very plausible -- it may really only be a matter of time before the WORLD GOV finds us."**
+Terena: **"A lot of that had to do with lack of immunity to the oppressor's germs, and we have subdermal shields!
+What are we afraid of?"**

+Nicola: **"It's a good point...so why not just accept the alliance?
+We all know our history -- the big players in the WORLD GOV are very likely to be part of Space Consortium, and we have no love for them."**

+Terena: **"But I'd like to avoid going to war..."**

-Panaro: **"We can't even communicate or travel to the Northern Hemisphere...so how will we have an alliance with a cult in the Northern Hemisphere, in a war against oppressors from space?"**
+Panaro: **"We can't even *communicate* or *travel* to the Northern Hemisphere...so how will we have an alliance with a cult in the Northern Hemisphere, in a war against oppressors from space?"**

-Loud murmurs take over the room.
-Terena and Panaro argue hotly with each other, while Nicola, Maraba, and a few others debate the power dynamic between Orbiters and Earthers.
+Everyone comptemplates over mouthfuls of food.

 ### Page 5

-Osiel: **"In the end, it's really down to one question -- do we want to get involved in a war, or not?"**
+Osiel: **"In the end, I guess that's the real question -- do we want to get involved in a war, or not?"**

-This quiets the room.
-Osiel looks down, sad and thoughtful, picking his words carefully.
+This quiets the table even more.
+Terena looks down, sad and thoughtful, picking her words carefully.

-Osiel: **"
+Terena: **"If we don't want to repeat the mistakes of humans from before The Burning, we need to keep healing this forest.
+To make sure the WORLD GOV will not interfere with that goal, we need to figure out how to negotiate with them.
+Hiding from them will not last very long, no matter how well we hide."**

+Nicola: **"Unfortunately, that logic also justifies accepting the alliance...the votes are going to be close!"**

+Terena nods as she digs into her juane.
+Asoka turns questioningly towards Nicola.

+Asoka: **"Vote?"**

+Nicola: **"After we eat, we'll all write down our thoughts and opinions on anonymized eSyrup paper.
+Then we'll put all of the papers in a basket, shake up the basket, and pass the basket around.
+Each Elder will take out a paper and read what's written on it, and then we'll discuss the point raised by that paper.
+Once we've done this for every paper, any Elder can make a recommendation of action.
+We then vote on the suggested actions!
+It's super simple, really..."**

+Asoka: **"Simple?!"**

+Nova looks at Asoka and puts a comforting hand on Asoka's.

+Nova: **"You are not required to come to the debates after lunch.
+You wouldn't be able to vote anyway, since all

+### Page 6

 The Elders debate the offer, and in the end decide to reject the alliance and move deeper into the Amazon, in the hopes that the Automata can avoid confrontation with the **WORLD GOV** indefinitely.
 The Elders offer to help Asoka return to the other side of the Red Zone, so that they can relay the Automata's response in person and return home.
 Asoka confesses that they are able to remotely broadcast the response to the other Biononymous, and besides, they had no more home to go back to.
 The Elders then offer Asoka asylum with the Automata and invite Asoka to come with them, in exchange for answering the questions of the Elders about the Biononymous and their technology.
 Fearful of the potential of betraying their dead parents, Asoka hesitates.
 Having few other options, Asoka accepts asylum with the Automata but asks for time to process before talking about their dead parents' and their research.
 Asoka uses Iri to relay the news back to Eireena - that the Automata have chosen to decline the offer of alliance, and have decided to go deeper into hiding.
 Eireena tells Asoka that more Peacekeepers have been stationed at every Green Haven, and that the **WORLD GOV** is now demanding 50% of the Green Havens' yearly yield, supposedly to feed the Peacekeepers who are keeping the Green Havens safe from the **BEASTS**.
 Eireena shares her belief that the **BEASTS** are creations of the **WORLD GOV**, meant to create an atmosphere of terror so that the **WORLD GOV** can subdue the planetside population into fearful obedience.
 Upon hearing this news, Asoka falls into a deep, dark depression.